manjulgupta/VReminder/issues.md

 ### security:
 - 3rd person must not be able to hit anything except login page
 - closing all testing endpoints

+### in .env
+- route link is sourcecd from .env; need to update that later